Roman Aquileia: Archaeology of Republican Aquileia

 In 148 B.C. from Aquileia began the construction of the Via Postumia, which connected the Adriatic with the Tyrrhenian Sea near Genoa.
 The road was a Roman consular road built by the Roman consul Postumius Albinus in the territories of Cisalpine Gaul, today's Po Valley, mainly for military purposes.
 Some fifteen years later, in 131 B.C., praetor Titus Annius Rufus started the Via Annia, which connected Hatria (modern Adria) with Patavium (Padua), Altinum (Altino), Iulia Concordia (modern Concordia Sagittaria, where it intersected the Via Postumia) and finally Aquileia.

 The remains of the large river port on the Natissa River (piers, warehouses, and roads that connected with the city), built on both sides of the river, can be visited along the Via Sacra and would date as far back as the end of the 2nd century B.C., later expanded and renovated several times.
 From the earliest times in Aquileia the deities of the Latin pantheon, as well as of the local pantheon, were worshiped.
 Numerous inscriptions of the soldiers of the garrison, who resided there for about two centuries, bore the cult of Mitra, and later also that of Christianity.

+A first century BC inscription mentions a freedman named Lucius Aiacius Dama, possibly originating from Damascus, who describes himself as a "Iudaeus", a Jew.